keystonejs/keystone-classic/CONTRIBUTING.md

 (with regards to formatting, etc)
 * You can also run `npm run lint` and `npm run style` - our linter is a WIP but please ensure there are not more violations than before your changes.
 * All new features and changes need documentation.
+They live over at the  [Keystone-site](https://github.com/keystonejs/keystonejs-site) repo.
-We have three translations, please read our [Documentation Translation  Guidelines](https://github.com/keystonejs/keystone/wiki/Documentation-Translation-Guidelines).
+* We have three translations so far, please read our [Documentation Translation  Guidelines](https://github.com/keystonejs/keystone/wiki/Documentation-Translation-Guidelines).
 * **PRO TIP**: If you've opened an issue and have come up with a solution yourself, we prefer you to convert the already existing issue into a PR instead